United States Census: 1870 - 1930

 Enumerators of the 1870 census were instructed to record the names of every person in the household.
 Added to this, enumerators were presented with printed instructions, which account for the greater degree of accuracy compared with earlier censuses.
 Enumerators were asked to include the following categories in the census: name; age at last birthday (if a child was under one year of age, months of age were to be stated as fractions, such as 1/12); sex; color; profession; occupation or trade of every male and female; value of real estate; place of birth; whether mother and father were of foreign birth; whether born or married within the year and the month; those who could not read; those who could not write; whether deaf, dumb, blind, or insane or "idiotic".
 No relationships were shown between members of a household.
 The categories allowed Congress to determine persons residing in the United States for collection of taxes and the appropriation of seats in the House of Representatives.

-After 20 years in the U.S., Ignatz Wenk and his wife, Anna appear for the first time in this decade's census.
+After 20 years in the U.S., Ignatz Wenk and his wife, Anna have more than doubled their wealth.
 Ignatz is a 48-year-old farmer, with $2600 worth of property and $660 in other assets.
 Meanwhile, Anna (born in Baden, and aged 72!!!) is "keeping house."
 Soon, however, she would pass away and Ignatz would meet his next wife, Eva Catherine, who he would marry in 1872.
-Coolest of all, the name of Ignatz' post office is the name of the country Groucho Marx runs in "Duck Soup."
+(There is not a lot of grieving time available to a farmer.)

 1880 CENSUS: